2018ik/2018ik.github.io/_wiki/quotes.markdown

 # Miscellaneous

-"For the Lord to forgive us, and to cleanse us of our sins is not difficult.
-But for Him to break through the self to dispense Himself into that part of our heart is the greatest mountain."
+>For the Lord to forgive us, and to cleanse us of our sins is not difficult.
+But for Him to break through the self to dispense Himself into that part of our heart is the greatest mountain.